If there are libraries needed on the container, it is recommended to write a Dockerfile and build the image.

 Some Linux distributions allow installation of binary R packages with the system package management system.

-are already configured to enable them, you can install R packages with the apt-get install
+Since r-base and rocker/r-ubuntu are already configured to enable them, you can install R packages with the apt-get install command like this.

 FROM r-base:latest